hdShang/arxiv-daily/docs/cs-CL/2025-08-27/papers/250819831v2-benchmarking-hindi-llms-a-new-suite-of-datasets-and-a-comparative-an.md

 ---
 layout: default
-title: Benchmarking Hindi LLMs: A New Suite of Datasets and a Comparative Analysis
+title: "Benchmarking Hindi LLMs: A New Suite of Datasets and a Comparative Analysis"
 ---

 # Benchmarking Hindi LLMs: A New Suite of Datasets and a Comparative Analysis